-As a hot side dish, sometimes it was served plain and sometimes it came in a cream sauce.
+As a hot side dish, I remember it served plain and sometimes in a cream sauce which was even worse!
 They tried in vain when I was young to make me eat it but I did not like either version.

-Let’s fast forward to the 80s when the summer months included a trip to visit family members who lived in the fertile New Jersey farmland area.
+Let’s fast forward to the 80’s when the summer months included a trip to visit long lost family members who lived in the fertile New Jersey farmland area.

-Besides spending time visiting with relatives we did not get to see often enough, it was always the perfect time to pick vegetables – tomatoes (destined for the nearby Heinz ketchup factory), green peppers, green beans, fresh limas and the sweetest tasting corn.
+Besides spending time visiting with relatives we did not get to see often enough, it was always the perfect time to pick vegetables – tomatoes (destined for the nearby Heinz© ketchup factory), green peppers, green beans, fresh Lima beans and the sweetest tasting corn.

 Add Uncle Wen’s lemon pound cake, peaches or ripe watermelon slices for a sweet treat and it was downright difficult to get back in the car for the trip back to the big city.

 The ketchup factory sits abandoned since the late 70’s but the famous tomatoes are still grown in that section of New Jersey.

 These days, a zucchini corn salad not only brings back memories but it serves as the perfect foil to almost any grilled meat from chicken to steak and of course barbecued ribs.